ELIGIBILITY

 • Editorial Independence – The filmmakers’ autonomy was protected throughout the filmmaking process, safeguarding against undue influence.

-• Accuracy – The filmmakers practiced rigorous research methods and strove for truthfulness and reliability in the portrayal of individuals and events.
+• Accuracy and Sourcing – The filmmakers practiced rigorous research methods and strove for truthfulness and reliability in the portrayal of individuals and events.
+Strong candidates in this area showcase: expansive curiosity and depth of inquiry; multiple credible sources; and a commitment to clarity and complexity in addressing systemic issues.

-• Fairness – The film avoids intentional bias or distortion in presenting its findings and is mindful of diverse perspectives.
+• Fairness – The film/series avoids intentional bias or distortion in presenting its findings and is mindful of diverse perspectives.

 • Transparency – Openness about sources, methods, and any content alterations is shared with the audience to secure their trust.
 This includes any use of Generative AI.